 One other thing the Holy Spirit does for you when you are saved is He separates you from sin and death.
 He separates you from the dominion of sin and eternal death.
 That is why in 2 Thessalonians 2:13 it says that we have experienced sanctification by the Spirit.
 We are set apart from sin, set apart from death, the consequence of sin, through the Holy Spirit.
 It is a positional sanctification, a positional setting apart.

 Now all of that is what the Spirit does at the beginning, okay?
 Now think that through again.
 You began in the Spirit.
 How did it begin?
 Conviction of sin, repentance, a hearing with faith of the Word of God, regeneration, you were then indwelt with the Spirit, immersed into the body of Christ, gifted by the Spirit for service in the body, secured by the Holy Spirit as the seal of your eternal inheritance.
 You were then separated through sanctification from the dominion of sin and its consequence, eternal death.
 All of that the Spirit has already done for you at the moment of salvation.
 That's how you began in the Spirit.

 In other words, He provides access.
 Is that significant?
-Of course it's significant, for this great reason, listen to it carefully.
+Of course it's significant, for this great reason.
+Listen to it carefully.
 God is the spiritual source of everything we need.
 Understood?
 God is the spiritual source of everything we need.
 He is the provider of all spiritual resources.
 He is the provider of all spiritual joys.
-We live, beloved, on a spiritual plain and natural commodities do not satisfy spiritual life.
+We live, beloved, on a spiritual plane, and natural commodities do not satisfy spiritual life.
 And so, when we have entered into spiritual life, we must be then satisfied on a spiritual level.
-And God who is the source of all spiritual satisfaction becomes available to us through the Holy Spirit.
+And God, who is the source of all spiritual satisfaction, becomes available to us through the Holy Spirit.

 You say, "David, what's your prayer list?"